nhma20/FPGA_AI/README.md

 - Send the network result back to the host PC through UART, perhaps read and print the result with the uart_nn_test script.
 - Evaluate the network inference time in hardware and send it to host PC via UART.
 Have a look at the HLS ap_ctrl_hs interface image above for inspiration on which signals from the nn_inference module might be interesting.
 - Change network input image resolution.
 At least the following needs attention: network training script (`dims`), HLS (`n_inputs`), Vivado (`fix_address`), Vitis (`NUM_INPUTS`), network testing script (`dims`) - possibly more.
-- Quantize network - change input data type to 16 or 8-bit datatype instead of 32-bit float.
+- Quantize network to reduce inference time - change input data type to 16 or 8-bit datatype instead of 32-bit float.
 The following links may be helpful:
    - [Tensorflow guide on quantization after training](https://www.tensorflow.org/model_optimization/guide/quantization/post_training)
    - [Tensorflow guide on quantization before training](https://www.tensorflow.org/model_optimization/guide/quantization/training)
 - Customize network parameters to improve accuracy and/or inference time.
-Some interesering parameters: input image resolution, number of layers, number of neurons in each layer, number of training epochs etc.
+Some interesting parameters: input image resolution, number of layers, number of neurons in each layer, number of training epochs etc.
 - Optimize HLS implementation to decrease latency using directives/#pragmas to e.g. unroll loops.